Your trip includes

 Day 13: Fatima

-Today will surely be a memorable experience as you pray and meditate at one of Our Blessed Mother’s apparition sites.
-Our Lady appeared to three shepherd children; Lucia (age 10), Jacinta (age 7), and Francisco (age 9).
+Today will be a memorable experience as you pray and meditate upon one of Our Blessed Mother’s apparition sites.
+Our Lady appeared to three shepherd children: Lucia (age 10), Jacinta (age 7), and Francisco (age 9).
 These apparitions occurred monthly from May until October of 1917.
-Historically, as the entire world was in turmoil amidst World War I, the most prominent message from Our Lady of Fatima was to pray for world peace.
-In her messages to the children, specifically in the second secret, she mentioned the destruction of the world.
-Our profoundly reflective day begins with a visit to the Little Chapel of the Apparitions simple, yet modern, which is the site where the Virgin Mary first appeared on May 13th in 1917.
-Follow with a visit to the stunning neoclassical Basilica of Our Lady of the Rosary.
-This Sacred space contains the tombs of St. Francisco, St. Jacinta, and Sister Lucia.
+Historically, as the entire world was in turmoil, Our Lady’s most prominent message was to pray for world peace.
+The destruction of the world at that point in history was also mentioned by Our Lady, particularly in her second secret to the children.
+Our profoundly reflective day begins with a visit to the Little Chapel of the Apparitions.
+This simple yet modern chapel is where the Virgin Mary first appeared on May 13, 1917.
+Next, you will see the stunning neoclassical church, the Basilica of Our Lady of the Rosary.
+This Sacred space contains the tombs of Blessed Francisco, Blessed Jacinta, and Sister Lucia.
 View the monument that commemorates the Sacred Heart of Jesus in the square.
-Our Lady’s messages included consistent reminders to pray the Rosary – the Basilica honors this, by featuring fifteen altars dedicated to the fifteen mysteries of the Rosary.
-While in the Basilica, you will feel, through the love of Our Lord and Lady, the many graces received here.
-Visit the museum with the exhibition: “Fatima: Light and Peace”.
+In honor of Our Lady’s requests to pray the Rosary, the Basilica also features fifteen altars each dedicated to a mystery of the Rosary.
+Visit the Museum with the “Fatima: Light and Peace” exhibition.
 Continue with a visit to the Holy Trinity Basilica.
 After free time for lunch, we will experience Christ’s unconditional love by participating in the Stations of the Cross along the Via Sacra.
-“The Sacred Way” marks the path the shepherd children took to the first apparition of Our Lady of Fatima.
-The path is composed of fifteen small chapels in commemoration of the Passion of Our Lord.
+The “Sacred Way” marks the path taken by the shepherd children of Fatima to their first apparition with Our Lady.
+It is composed of fifteen small chapels commemorating the Passion of Our Lord.
 The fifteenth station, the Resurrection, can be found close to the Chapel of Calvary, dedicated to St. Stephen, King of Hungary.
-The day ends with a visit to Valinhos, the site of Our Lady’s August 19th, 1917 Apparition, which was also the first and third apparition of the Angel.
-Your night will conclude with private devotions and a candlelight procession, requested by Our Lady (1917).
+Ending the day with a visit to Valinhos, the site of Our Lady’s August 1917 apparition and the first and third apparition of the Angel.
+Your night will conclude with private devotions and a candlelight procession, as requested by Our Lady in 1917.
 Enjoy dinner and a comfortable night’s rest in Fatima.

 Day 14: Fatima - Salamanca